Tampere: Media

+Today, Yle operates as a tenant in its old premises, which in 2013 was transformed into a hub for visual media production companies and training institutes called Mediapolis.

+The Ruutu+ streaming service's popular crime drama television series Lakeside Murders (Koskinen), based on the Koskinen book series by Seppo Jokinen, is also produced and filmed in Tampere.

 The Tampere Film Festival, an annual international short film event, is held every March.
 Tampere has also served as a filming location for international film productions, most notably the 1993 British comedy film The Big Freeze and the 2022 American sci-fi film Dual.

 In 2014, Aamulehti, which was published in Tampere and was founded in 1881, was the third largest newspaper in Finland in terms of circulation, after Helsingin Sanomat and Ilta-Sanomat.
-The circulation of the magazine was 106,842 (2014).
+The circulation of the magazine was 98 408 (2016).
 In addition, a free city newspaper Tamperelainen (literally translated "Tamperean", meaning person who live in Tampere) will be published in the city.
 In November 2016, the Tamperelainen was awarded the second best city newspaper in Finland.

 The city is also known as the home of the popular Hydraulic Press Channel on YouTube, which originates from a machine shop owned by Lauri Vuohensilta.

+Independent video game developer Colossal Order, known for the hit city-building game Cities: Skylines, is based in Tampere.
+Cities: Skylines II also features the city's geography as an in-game map for those who pre-ordered the game.

 Food

-A local food speciality is mustamakkara, which resembles the black pudding of northern England.
+A local food speciality is mustamakkara, which resembles the black pudding of northern England and blood sausages around Europe.
 It is a black sausage made by mixing pork, pig's blood and crushed rye and flour and is stuffed into the intestines of an animal.
 It is commonly eaten with lingonberry sauce.
-Especially Tammelantori square in the district of Tammela is known for its mustamakkara kiosks.
+Especially Tammelantori square in the district of Tammela is known for its mustamakkara kiosks, as well as Laukontori in center.

 A newer Tampere tradition are munkki, fresh sugary doughnuts that are sold in several cafés around Tampere, but most traditionally in Pyynikki observation tower.